tremor-rs/tremor-language-server/README.md

 let g:ale_sign_error = '✗✗'
 ```

-For other ale settings and vim stuff:
+For more ale setup and vim configuration, see:
 https://github.com/anupdhml/dotfiles/blob/virtualbox_new/data/.vimrc

-These vim plugins should also work well as the server client:
+If you prefer not to use ale, these vim plugins should also work well as the server client:

 * https://github.com/prabirshrestha/vim-lsp
 * https://github.com/autozimu/LanguageClient-neovim